Extravaganza (TV series): Show

-Every episode of Extravaganza will have guests, for example: Cinta Laura, Ungu, etc.
+Every episode of Extravaganza had guests, such as Cinta Laura, Ungu, etc.

 The show became successful due to its creativity and originality, a new, fresh kind of comedy show in Indonesia.
-This however, is debatable since the format of the show appeared to be strongly based on foreign comedy shows, most prominently the American Saturday Night Live (SNL).
-Most of the comedic scenario the show used was based (sometimes even almost identical, word for word) on jokes circulating in the Internet and common Indonesian jokes.
+This is however, debatable since the format of the show appeared to be strongly based on foreign comedy shows, most prominently the American Saturday Night Live (SNL).
+Most of the comedic scenario the show used was based (sometimes even almost identical, word for word) on jokes circulating on the Internet and common Indonesian jokes.

 Segment in Extravaganza

 Some segment on Extravaganza such as: